jalilian/CEASE/Ethiopia/README.md

 ## Population data

-According to the [2022 Revision of World Population Prospects](https://population.un.org/wpp/), the total population of Ethiopia (as of 1 July) has change from 97 million in 2013 to 120 million in 2021.
+According to the [2022 Revision of World Population Prospects (UN WPP)](https://population.un.org/wpp/), the total population of Ethiopia (as of 1 July) has change from 97 million in 2013 to 120 million in 2021.

 |Year | Population (thousands) | Median age | Growth rate |
 | ---- | ---------- | ----- | ---- |